A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems: Diagnostics and results

 In this subsection we study the time variability in $\dot{M}$.
 While this does not directly translate to variability in the image-integrated flux density \footnote{The synchrotron emissivity for a population of relativistic thermal electrons is a function of the electron number density, magnetic field strength, electron temperature, and frequency \citep{leung_mbs_emission_absorption_2011}.
 Additionally, geometric effects such as gravitational lensing and Doppler beaming can alter the horizon-scale image and, in-turn, change the observed flux density.}, it can be a reasonable proxy given that most of the 230GHz compact flux observed by the EHT arises close to the event horizon (see, e.g., \citealt{porth_cc_2019} or Figure 5 in \citealt{Wong_2022_patoka}).

 In Figure \ref{fig:mdot_variability} we present the time variability in $\dot{M}$ for \sgra.
 The average and standard error of the sample means of the modulation index (defined as $M_{\Delta t}\equiv\sigma_{\Delta t}/\mu_{\Delta t}$ for a time duration $\Delta t$) are computed in a manner similar to the variability analysis in \citetalias{SgrAPaperV}.
 Independent 3 hour segments, corresponding to the typical decorrelation timescale in our GRMHD simulations (see \citealt{wielgus_mm_lightcurves_2022}), are extracted from the $\dot{M}$ time series starting at t=15,000$t_{g}$, and we calculate the sample mean $M_{3}$ ($\Delta t=3$ hours, $\sim 530~t_g$ for \sgra).
 The errorbars reflect our uncertainty in measuring the average $M_{3}$, which is directly proportional to the standard deviation of each sample, and inversely proportional to the number of independent samples.
-Two clear trends emerge: (i) MAD models exhibit significantly more variability than their SANE counterparts with the same black hole spin, a finding also reflected in the light curve variability, and (ii) $M_{3}$ is higher for models with $a_{*}>0$, while retrograde models with the same magnetization state (MAD or SANE) show comparable $M_{3}$ values.
+Two clear trends emerge: (i) MAD models exhibit significantly more variability than their SANE counterparts with the same black hole spin, a finding also seen in studies of light curve variability (see the discussion on variability in \citetalias{SgrAPaperV}), and (ii) $M_{3}$ is higher for models with $a_{*}>0$, while retrograde models with the same magnetization state (MAD or SANE) show comparable $M_{3}$ values.